 Goa is connected by rail route through Konkan Railway and Southern Railway from Delhi.
 Also, it is well connected by air routes from Bombay and Delhi.
 Goa has an international airport at Dabolim.
 The distance from Margao to Dabolim airport is 29 kms.

 Goa has hot climate as it lies within the tropics.
-There is no much change in climate throught the year.
+There is no much change in climate through out the year.
 Daily temperature range is not very high.
 Goa gets rains in the months June, July, August and September.
-June-September is the mansoon season here.
+June-September is the monsoon season here.
 The rainfall is more in the mountain region than the coastal region.
 Goa gets heavy rain from South-West monsoon winds.
 Goa has cool climate during then months October-January.
-It starts geting warmer from February and it remains till May.
+It starts getting warmer from February and it remains till May.

 Rice is the most important crop in Goa.
 Due to warm humid climate rice is mainly grown here and it grown in the coastal region.
-After rainy season, rice, chillies, onions crops are grown in Goa.
+After rainy season, rice, chilies, onions crops are grown in Goa.
 Cash crops are also grown in Goa.
-Mainly plantation of Cashew, Coconut, Mangoes, Areca palm, Kokum and Jackfruit is done in Goa.
+Mainly plantation of Cashew, Coconut, Mangoes, Areca palm, Kokum and Jack fruit is done in Goa.